msimonin/awesome-anthropocene/README.md

 A not curated list of awesome anthropocene facts, impact, study ... before the collapse.

-Some files are annexed (shown with 🗃️), but you should be able to click on the links on this file anyway.
+Some files are annexed (shown with 🗃️), but you should be able to click on the links anyway.

 # Technology